Model training

 final_params = final_training_state.params

-However, the final parameters are not always the ones with the best performance on the validation set, and hence, you can also access these with training_loop.best_params or directly use training_loop.best_model to get the ForceField instance that holds the best parameters.
-If you want to save a trained force field not only via the checkpointing API described further below, you can also use the function save_model_to_zip() to save it as a lightweight zip archive in case you only want to use it for inference tasks later, as this archive does not include any training state.
+Important: The final parameters are not always the ones with the best performance on the validation set, and hence, you can also access these with training_loop.best_model.params.
+Therefore, use training_loop.best_model to get the ForceField instance that holds the best parameters.
+If you want to save a trained force field not only via the checkpointing API described further below, you can also use the function save_model_to_zip() to save it as a lightweight zip archive in case you only want to use it for inference or simulation tasks later, as this archive does not include any training state.

 In the following, we describe the prerequisites listed above in more detail.